Chart Color Schemes

 Income levels sit below national averages according to AreaSearch assessment

-AreaSearch's latest postcode level ATO data for financial year 2023 shows that Chermside SA2 had an income median of $56,033 and an average income of $65,603.
-This is lower than Greater Brisbane's median income of $58,236 and average income of $72,799.
-Based on Wage Price Index growth of 9.91% since financial year 2023, current estimates for Chermside SA2 would be approximately $61,586 (median) and $72,104 (average) as of September 2025.
-The 2021 Census data ranks personal income at the 58th percentile ($844 weekly) and household income at the 30th percentile in Chermside SA2.
-Income brackets indicate that the $1,500 - 2,999 bracket dominates with 33.8% of residents (4,428 people), similar to the broader metropolitan region's 33.3%.
-Housing affordability pressures are severe, with only 77.8% of income remaining, ranking at the 21st percentile.
-The area's SEIFA income ranking places it in the 4th decile.
+AreaSearch's latest postcode level ATO data for FY-23 reveals that income in the Chermside SA2 is just below the national average, with the median assessed at $56,033 while the average income stands at $65,603.
+This contrasts with Greater Brisbane's figures of a median income of $58,236 and an average income of $72,799.
+Based on Wage Price Index growth of 9.91% since FY-23, current estimates would be approximately $61,586 (median) and $72,104 (average) as of September 2025.
+From the 2021 Census, personal income ranks at the 58th percentile ($844 weekly), while household income sits at the 30th percentile.
+Income brackets indicate the $1,500 - 2,999 bracket dominates with 33.8% of residents (4,428 people), consistent with broader trends across the metropolitan region showing 33.3% in the same category.
+Housing affordability pressures are severe, with only 77.8% of income remaining, ranking at the 21st percentile and the area's SEIFA income ranking places it in the 4th decile.

 Frequently Asked Questions - Income